How to use RevoScaleR with Hadoop

 delayCarrier <- rxLinMod(ArrDelay ~ UniqueCarrier, data = airData, cube = TRUE)

-Next, sort the coefficient vector so that the we can see the airlines with the highest and lowest values.
+Next, sort the coefficient vector so that we can see the airlines with the highest and lowest values.

 dcCoef <- sort(coef(delayCarrier))